adelarue/cos_2019/5_neural_networks/README.md

 If there are no errors, take a screenshot of the output in your console and post the result to Stellar.
 You should see ten progress bars and a loss next to them.
 If you do have any trouble with getting the packages to work, please email me at zblanks@mit.edu and we'll figure out a solution.

+# Possible Errors
+Sometimes installation issues arise with using Keras in RStudio.
+If you would prefer, I have provided Jupyter notebooks that can be used to follow along with the lecture in Python.
+To install Keras on your machine you will need to execute the following command:

+`conda install keras`

+This will cause Anaconda to download the appropriate files which can then be used to follow the lecture in Python.